Give us a call now for an immediate match with a local pro.

 Generally, you should have your HVAC system inspected twice a year.
 After an inspection, your HVAC technician will tell you what services are needed.
 You should also call a technician if you start to notice any issues, like strange noises, leaks, or unusual smells.
 If your home has ductwork, it should be serviced every few years.

 The best times to have your HVAC system inspected are during the spring and fall.
-Technicians are less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You might also consider purchasing a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You might also consider getting a smart thermostat.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

-Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you might consider taking out a loan on your own.
-Be sure to talk to a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.
+Normally, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't have financing options, you might consider taking out your own loan.
+Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: